 We know it costs money to provide mission and ministry across the Diocese.
 But how is the budget set – and why does giving matter so much?
-We explore some of the challenges in a series in the Door, the diocesan newspaper.
+We explore some of the challenges.

 EVERY year the central diocesan budget is shaped to deliver the strategic objectives of the diocese as agreed by the Bishop’s Council and Diocesan Synod.

 During 2017 Bishop Steven is visiting each deanery and is holding a series of consultations to consider our future direction.
 (See page 7 for more on Bishop Steven’s deanery visits.)
 This will affect the budget priorities for the future.
 Meanwhile the budget for 2017 focuses on funding ordained ministry and the work of the Archdeaconry Mission Action Plans.

 Over 70 per cent of central expenditure is spent on clergy stipends, pensions and housing.
 To help raise stipends a two per cent increase has been agreed.
 From 2017 we also need to provide a further 0.5 per cent of the stipends bill for the Apprenticeship Levy costs.

 We have increased the Vocations team so that we can meet the national target of doubling the number of people being trained for ministry by 50 per cent by 2020.
 Working with others they will be exploring the development of lay vocations, ministry and discipleship.
 We are also reviewing how we provide Continuing Ministerial Development (CMD) for clergy following the retirement of Canon Angela Tilby.